HaniSource/components/components/search-category/bronze-search/doc.md

 ```
 The getUrl function generates a link for each search result.

-As I said eirlier this is just an example query.
+As I said earlier this is just an example query.

 now let's deep dive into the highliter class wich's the core of highliting queries